ahsan-aziz/reconsense/README.md

 # External Network Recon using Jupyter Notebook
 This is an effort to automate the external network reconnaissance part for penetration testing using Jupyter Notebook.
-A docker can be build using the Dockerfile which exposes a web service containing Jupyter Notebook.
+A docker can be build using the Dockerfile which exposes a web service containing the Jupyter Notebook.

 To run:
 ```